tyelf22/graphql-API-NodeServer/README.md

 # NBA Players GraphQL API

-This is a graphql api that was created to give the ability of full CRUD of NBA players.
+This is a graphql api that was created to give the ability of full CRUD operations of NBA players.
 Check out the information below on how to interact with the schema.

 ## How to use